Precious6pee/Calculator/README.md

 # Web Calculator

-A responsive web-based calculator built with **JavaScript** advanced mathematical functions.
+A responsive web-based calculator built with **JavaScript** for mathematical functions.

 ## Features